MiaNguyen912/HabitMaster/README.md

 npm run dev

+### todo
-5. Initialize Firebase Authentication and Firestore Set up Firebase Authentication and Firestore in your Firebase console to allow user authentication and habit data storage.
+1. Initialize Firebase Authentication and Firestore Set up Firebase Authentication and Firestore in your Firebase console to allow user authentication and habit data storage.
 This setup will allow your app to use user profiles, store habits, and retrieve data as needed.

-9. Set Up Basic Auth Flow
+2. Set Up Basic Auth Flow
 Using Firebase’s Auth service, set up basic user authentication, allowing users to sign up, log in, and log out.